tomparkp/tools/README.md

 ## Reference

-* [iOS Design Guidelines](http://iosdesign.ivomynttinen.com/) includes helpful information on things like resolution, device size, typography, colors for iOS.
+* [iOS Design Guidelines](http://iosdesign.ivomynttinen.com/) - A guide that includes helpful information on things like resolution, device size, typography, colors for iOS.

+## Documentation

+* [Gelato](https://gelato.io/) - A promising tool for creating developer portals.

+## Analytics

+* [Galileo](https://getgalileo.io/) - A beautifully designed tool for monitoring, visualizing, and debugging API traffic.

+## Communication

+* [Mixmax](https://mixmax.com/) - A gmail extension that adds useful features like read tracking, send later, etc.

+## Freelancing/Business

+* [Oscar Health Insurance](https://www.hioscar.com/) - A service that provides hope for those of us that actually want to like our insurance company.

+## Compliance

+* [Accountable](http://accountablehq.com/) A SaaS platform for HIPAA compliance.